tabithalcostello/configure-ad/README.md

 <h2> Process </h2>

 - Create two Virtual Machines (Domain Controller and Client)
-- Configure in Server Manager the Active Directory
+- Install and Configure in Server Manager the Active Directory
+- Connect Client to the Domain Controller
+- Create Users (Employees) in the Domain Controller
+- Test Newly Created User's Login in the Client

 <h2>Demonstration</h2>